 Furthermore, Mazda implements a "Cool Biz" program during the summer season every year, setting internal room temperatures at 28°C (82.4°F) on a standard basis.

-During the winter season when electricity consumption is particularly high, energy-saving measures are implemented through adjustment of air cinditioning systems (heating set at 20°C), lighting, office automation equipment, etc.
+During the winter season when electricity consumption is particularly high, energy-saving measures are implemented through adjustment of air conditioning systems (heating set at 20

 Mazda uses renewable energy sources*1 as follows.